lord-anonymoose/BasicVideoPlayer/README.md

-Basic Video Player for YouTube Videos using YouTubeiOSPlayerHelper
+# Video Player using YouTubeiOSPlayerHelper

+The following app represents a basic player with a few YouTube videos that are integrated to the app using an official tool from Google - YouTubeiOSPlayerHelper